inmindos/thinking-flaws/Overconfidence effect.md

 ---
 title: "Overconfidence effect"
 tags: [ "cognitive-bias", "cbias-act-fast", "cbias-act-fast-important" ]
+excerpt: "We overestimate our performance, think our performance is better than that of others, and think we have more accurate beliefs."
 ---

 We overestimate our performance, think our performance is better than that of others, and think we have more accurate beliefs.
 The net effect is we are more confident about our judgments.